FlaxEngine/FlaxDocs/manual/editor/flax-build/index.md

 For modules that have assigned `BinaryModuleName` property, then defines the name of the binary module they should be included in, they build tool generates and compiles C# API.
 The bindings blue code is automatically generated and contains 2 parts:
 * C++ glue code - stored in *<module_name>.Gen.cpp* in module build intermediate folder and compiled with module sources
-* C# API - stored in *<file>.Gen.cs* files side-by-side with the source header that defines the API types.
+* C# glue code - stored in *<module_name>.Gen.cs* in module build intermediate folder and compiled with module sources

 To learn more about using C++ API in C# see the related documentation [here](api-tags.md) (about **API_** tags).